ni/niveristand-instrument-addon-custom-device/Source/Examples/README.md

    1. Creates a new Instrument Addon in the target system definition file with an RS-xxx protocol type.
    1. Creates **Configuration**, **Control**, and **Feedback** groups.
    1. Configures messages with created MetaData and Data Channels.
-   1. Configures the messages for controlling and getting feedback from the RMX410x device
+   1. Configures the messages for controlling and getting feedback from the RMX410x device.
    1. Configures the channels that control the output state and voltage levels.

 For more information on the RMX410x, refer to the [RMX410x User manual](https://www.ni.com/pdf/manuals/377396c.pdf).